The Different Types of Deceptive Advertising

-Deceptive advertising is officially defined by the Federal Trade Commission (FTC) as "a representation, omission or practice that is likely to mislead the consumer" and "practices that have been found misleading or deceptive in specific cases include false oral or written representations, misleading price claims, sales of hazardous or systematically defective products or services without adequate disclosures, failure to disclose information regarding pyramid sales, use of bait and switch techniques, failure to perform promised services, and failure to meet warranty obligations.
+First, there must be a representation, omission or practice that is likely to mislead the consumer.
+Practices that have been found misleading or deceptive in specific cases include false oral or written representations, misleading price claims, sales of hazardous or systematically defective products or services without adequate disclosures, failure to disclose information regarding pyramid sales, use of bait and switch techniques, failure to perform promised services, and failure to meet warranty obligations.

 In this example, the advertising is not fully disclosing the true cost of the item.
-You may see an ad for a computer or tablet that says "Only $99!" and you can't wait to go into the store and buy it, or order it online.
-However, suddenly you are hit with a whole bunch of charges that you were not expecting.
-In some cases, shipping fees will be extortionate, often costing more than the product itself.
-Or, you may have to pay handling fees that are excessive.
+For instance, you may see an ad for a computer or tablet that says "Only $99!"
+When you go to make a purchase, suddenly you are hit with a whole bunch of charges that you were not expecting.
+In some cases, shipping fees will be extortionate, often costing more than the product itself or you may have to pay handling fees that are excessive.

 Bait and Switch